URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 Right now, commissioners are elected by their subdistricts and are held accountable by their constituents.

 SB 1356 would allow all county voters to elect all commissioners, meaning voters from outside your town could have a say in who represents your district.
 Each ACHD subdistrict faces its own unique challenges that constituents know best.
 A voter in Eagle will not know who can best represent Kuna and vice versa.
+It would make it harder for commissioners to address the needs of their district, as they are also managing voices and needs from all of Ada County.
 Moving to a county-wide election reduces local voices and local accountability.

 Transportation Should Not Be Political